Focus on cross-border FGM in Burkina Faso and Mali

-First grass-root experience
+First grass-roots experience

 “I spent time at the border control because of the paperwork.
 It was sometimes time consuming to wait there, but, as an anthropologist, it was a great opportunity for me to observe how people were checked on each side of the border.
-Either in Burkina Faso or in Mali, the security forces at the border would check people’s ID documents, nothing else.
+Whether in Burkina Faso or in Mali, the security forces at the border would check people’s ID documents, nothing else.
 I was sitting there and asking myself:

 - How can one know that the women sitting in the buses with the kids on their laps or on their backs have not been to Mali to cut their daughters?